 OpenGL Multipipe provides the illusion that an application is rendering 2D (X perspective) and 3D (OpenGL perspective) on a single local pipe when it is actually using one or more pipes.
-In this regard, a single logical display, OpenGL Multipipe 2 is similar to the first-generation product OpenGL Multipipe 1.
+This illusion, or logical display, is created by a set of protocols and proxies coupled with clients and servers, all of which are hidden from the application.